Wellington’s British Army Starter Set – Warlord Games Epic Black Powder Review

 • Ideal for building large armies efficiently

 This format is particularly effective for hobbyists who want to focus on gameplay and army building rather than complex assembly.
+The models come unpainted, offering complete control over regimental colours and historical accuracy.

-Battlefield Role and Use
+Battlefield role and use

-Wellington's British Army Starter Set is built around disciplined infantry formations supported by artillery—a hallmark of British Napoleonic warfare.
+Wellington's British Army Starter Set is built around disciplined infantry formations supported by artillery — a hallmark of British Napoleonic warfare.

 This set is ideal for: